techmahedy/zunoo/README.md

 </body>
 ```

-`You can use any blade systex as you want like laravel framework`
+`You can use any blade syntex as you want like laravel framework`

 `<a name="section-8"></a>`

 ## Route Parameters

-You can pass single or multiple parameter with route as like below
+You can pass single or multiple parameters with route below

 ```php
 <?php